-- (a) A candidate for the Degree of Bachelor of Science who is or has been enrolled for the Degree of Bachelor of Forestry Science shall, in order to qualify for the award of both degrees, meet all requirements as laid down in the Regulations of the Degree of Bachelor of Forestry Science and obtain 172 points above 100-level in courses selected from the Schedule to the Regulations for the Degree of Bachelor of Science which have not been credited to the Degree of Bachelor of Forestry Science or used to obtain exemption from a course in that degree. - Of these points, 84 points must be from 300-level courses and include at least 56 points from a single subject or as required by the subject major. - (b) With the approval of the Dean of Engineering and Forestry a candidate may substitute an additional 200-level course equivalent to 22 points or a 300-level course equivalent to 28 points from the Bachelor of Science schedule for any FORE 400 elective. - (c) A candidate shall have met the requirements of a BForSc to be eligible to graduate BSc under this cross credit regulation.
+(a) A candidate for the Degree of Bachelor of Science who is or has been enrolled for the Degree of Bachelor of Forestry Science shall, in order to qualify for the award of both degrees, meet all

+- requirements as laid down in the Regulations of the Degree of Bachelor of Forestry Science and obtain 180 points above 100-level in courses selected from the Schedule to the Regulations for the Degree of Bachelor of Science which have not been credited to the Degree of Bachelor of Forestry Science or used to obtain exemption from a course in that degree.

+Of these points, 90 points must be from 300-lev- - Of these points, 90 points must be from 300-level courses and include at least 60 points from a single subject or as required by the subject major. - (b) With the approval of the Dean of Engineering and Forestry a candidate may substitute an additional 200-level course equivalent to 15 points or a 300-level course equivalent to 15 points from the Bachelor of Science schedule for any FORE 400 elective. - (c) A candidate shall have met the requirements of a BForSc to be eligible to graduate BSc under this cross credit regulation.